 She is passionate about assisting clients with successfully navigating CBP detentions, seizures, forfeitures, and mitigating of fines and penalties assessed by CBP.
 She has vast experience in assisting with responding to CBP Requests for Information (CBP Form 28), responding to Notices of Action (CBP Form 29), and submitting Protests to CBP.
 Ms. Diaz frequently assists companies in applying for and being accepted into the Customs-Trade Partnership Against Terrorism (C-TPAT) program, assisting with validations, as well as yearly updates and ongoing training.
 She ensures companies are in compliance with FDA by reviewing product labeling, assisting with registration and any necessary pre-market approval requirements for food, cosmetic, over the counter drug, dietary supplements, alcohol, tobacco and medical device products.
 She specializes in assisting in mitigating the impact of enforcement actions by federal government agencies.
 She successfully handles FDA detentions, refusals, voluntary recalls, removal from FDA’s import alert list, and responses to warning letters and FDA 483 inspection observations.

-Ms. Diaz is an adjunct Professor at Broward College teaching International Business Law and active in the community.
+Ms. Diaz previously served an adjunct Professor at Broward College teaching International Business Law.
 She relishes in customizing personalized training to organizations and companies on topics of import and export compliance.

 Customs and international trade law has been Ms. Diaz’s exclusive focus since law school.
 She practiced law at Becker & Poliakoff’s Customs and International trade department upon graduation.
 She also gained valuable experience as a Senior Associate with KPMG’s Trade and Customs practice in Miami working with Fortune 500 companies to develop large scale compliance programs for consumer products under the Consumer Product Safety Improvement Act (CPSIA); create importer policy and procedure manuals and assisted importers with binding ruling request submissions.
 She chaired the Customs and International Trade department at Becker & Poliakoff for 3 years prior to starting her own law firm.